Connor Bedard: Biography, Career, Net Worth, Family, Top Stories for the Rising Hockey Star

 Connor Bedard FAQ

 Connor Bedard is listed at 5-foot-10, per the WHL.

 Per the WHL, Connor Bedard’s official weight is listed as 185 pounds.

 Connor Bedard was born in North Vancouver, British Columbia, Canada.

 Connor Bedard was born on July 17, 2005.
 He is currently 18 years old.

 Connor Bedard didn’t attend college.
 Instead, he played Major Junior hockey in the WHL.

-Connor Bedard currently plays for the Regina Pats in the WHL and for Canada on the international stage.
+Connor Bedard most recently played for the Regina Pats in the WHL and for Canada on the international stage.